DIY Christmas Lanterns Made From Porch Lights

 In addition to the long screw—I also used Gorilla Wood Glue.

 We’re getting there!
-I removed all of the hardware that had been holding in the glass and the back plate.
+I removed all of the hardware holding in the glass and the back plate.
 Aren’t the DIY Christmas Lanterns looking so cute?!

-It was a rainy day, so I spray painted the Christmas lanterns in the garage while standing by the back door.
+It was rainy, so I spray-painted the Christmas lanterns in the garage while standing by the back door.
 YES!
 I am an impatient DIY’er.

 I picked up some items from The Dollar Tree to style the new DIY Christmas Lanterns.
 You can see their Seasonal Catalog by clicking that link.

-It’s time to reveal who will be receiving these festive Christmas Lanterns made from porch lights!
+It’s time to reveal who will receive these festive Christmas Lanterns made from porch lights!
 Jeanie from Create and Babble – I’m your secret Santa!
-I know that you will put your own spin on these lanterns, and make them shine in all their glory, maybe even on that beautiful DIY farmhouse table.
+I know that you will put your spin on these lanterns and make them shine in all their glory, maybe even on that beautiful DIY farmhouse table.
 They will be off to you as soon as I find a box!

 This was a fun challenge.
 I’m excited to find out who MY secret Santa is.
-You can find out by visiting my friends’ posts below.
+You can find out more about it by visiting my friends’ posts below.

 Designed Decor – Repurposed Wood Serving Tray Domestically Speaking – Coastal Terra Cotta Christmas Lantern